 I’ll be kinder with myself.

 2016 was a …weird year for me.
-It brought the highest of highs (travel and experiences like never before!), and the lowest of lows (no job, no creative inspiration, mental health issues hitting an all time low).
+It brought the highest of highs (travel and experiences like never before!), and the lowest of lows (no job, no creative inspiration, being out of funk with self).
 While my highs brought me an unparalleled gratitude for life, my lows made me critique myself like I never have.
 I generally tend to be much tougher on myself than I should be, and I am rarely 100% happy with something I do.
 I acknowledge my efforts as good, sometimes even better than others, but it is never good enough.
 I overthink everything, and I overanalyze everything, and always always end up blaming myself for something that did not go as expected.
 I am quick to praise my friends for their achievements but I rarely give myself a pat on my back for a job well done.
 I have always done what I liked, but I never stop expecting moremoremore out of myself and in the process burn out without even realizing that I am doing so.

 I think a lot of us do this exact same thing with ourselves.
 A lot of us forget to give ourselves a break even though we are willing to quickly do this for others.
 So here I am, trying to fix it.
 I am going to try and stop myself whenever I find myself unintentionally indulging in this toxic behavior, and choose to do better by myself. 🙂

 Just keep swimming.